home-assistant/developers.home-assistant/blog/2021-07-30-supervisor_update.md

 ### Backup structure changes

-For consistency, we have also changed the name of the meta file inside the backup tar from `snapshot.json` to `backup.json`, so if you have a tool that use that file, you need to adjust it to look for both.
+For consistency, we have also changed the name of the meta file inside the backup tar from `snapshot.json` to `backup.json`.
+If you have a tool that uses that file you should look for both so your tool will work for existing as well as new backups.

 ## Streaming ingress

 Some add-ons need to receive large payloads from the user, for instance with uploading.
 Previously, there has been a limit of 16 MB per request for add-ons running behind ingress and this is still the default.
-If you need to receive bigger payloads, you can enable this by setting `ingress_stream` to `True` in the add-on configuration.
+If you need to receive larger payloads, you can enable this by setting `ingress_stream` to `True` in the add-on configuration.
 When you do this the request is streamed from the client to your add-on, and the request has no size limit and virtually no overhead.

 Note that not all webservers are able to handle this by default, so you might need to adjust it.

 ## Deprecated API endpoints

 Over the past years we have restructured parts of our API endpoints, but we have also kept old endpoints working.
-If you use any of the deprecated endpoints in your tools/add-ons you should adjust this.
+If you use any of the deprecated endpoints in your tools/add-ons you should move to use the new ones now.
 All deprecated endpoints are scheduled for removal in Q4 this year.

-Here is a list of those and their replacements:
+Here is a list of the deprecated endpoints and their replacements:

 Deprecated endpoints | Replaced with
 -- | --